security-assignments/security-assignments.github.io/labs/virtual-machines.md

 Virtual machines in `virt-manager` can be "snapshotted", which lets you restore the virtual machine to a previous state if you mess it up by doing something such as deploying malware to it.

-To create a snapshot:
+To create a snapshot, **first, shut down the virtual machine**.
+Then, click the "snapshot" button on the virtual machine pane, then `+`, then set a name, and "Finish."

 {% include image.html image='virt-manager-snapshots.PNG' %}

-To restore to a snapshot:
+To restore to a snapshot, select your snapshot, and then "play" it.
+You do not need to shut down the virtual machine before restoring a snapshot.

 {% include image.html image='virt-manager-snapshot-restore.PNG' %}